csetanmayjain/Extract-Facial-Landmarks-From-Face/README.md

 4. Nose
 5. Jaw

-In this program we try to detect the following facial landmarks using dlib, OpenCV,Python and then print and store those landmarks in a file.
+In this program we try to detect the following facial landmarks using dlib, OpenCV, Python and then print and store those landmarks in a file.
 1. Mouth
 2. Inner Mouth
 3. Right Eyebrow